Ohio energy rates

 How can I lower my electric bill?

 To lower your electric bill, consider using energy-efficient appliances, maintaining your HVAC system, unplugging unused devices, and replacing incandescent bulbs with LED lighting.
-You can also switch to an energy provider with better electricity rates on the Choose Energy marketplace.
+You can also switch to an energy provider with lower electricity rates on the Choose Energy marketplace.

 Is a deposit required for my energy plan?